 Review information provided by Education Abroad regarding Penn State policies on travel, safety and security, staying health abroad, staying safe abroad, and important health and safety links.

 All engineering students are encouraged to go abroad, but due to limited resources, priority will be given to applications from students planning an engineering experience.
-Therefore, the priority list below will be used when evaluating travel grant applications.
+See the priority list on the application for more information about what will be used when evaluating travel grant applications.
 Some funds are designated for students with demonstrated financial need and for those, financial need will also be a factor.

 Students planning a work-abroad experience should expect to cover all costs associated with the experience.
 Participation in an international work experience is not a way to make money, but rather to gain experience.
 In most countries, internships are designed to provide relevant experience rather than a significant wage.
 An internship that provides enough support to cover living expenses is unusual.